Through the years, I’ve given lots of free advice. I’m beginning to realize that’s been a very bad character trait.

 In fact, this most recent request for free advice was related to purely business matters.
 The resources for the answers to this new series of questions had already been given in response to an earlier request.

 While my earlier gift of free advice was taken with no expression of appreciation, my offer to provide Advisory Services for a fee was berated and ignored.

 The wise don’t need it,

 The individual asking for advice has every right to express their choice to do nothing by saying, “No, thanks.”
 Freely offered and freely rejected.
 That’s the way commerce works.
 Change nothing — Nothing changes.

 However, a price is paid for everything.
 To choose This, we forego That.
 Every thought and every action involves some measure of time or money.
 Asking anything of anybody involves either an act of commerce (exchange of money) or sacrifice (offering of time).

 Regardless of the relationship, giving respect to the person responding to our request is a valuable courtesy and currency.

 Asking is more than OK — It is our responsibility to ASK.

-The issue is — There is a price to be paid.
+There is a price to be paid.
 Are we willing to participate in the payment of the price (commerce), or do we expect something for nothing (sacrifice)?